eliasmarcon/evol_sudoku/README.md

 - `run_creator_solver.sh`: this bash script runs both bash scripts `run_sudoku_creator.sh`, and `run_sudoku_solver.sh` after another and saves the results in the mentioned txt files

-- `sudoku_solutions.txt`: in this txt file all valid sudokus are saved from the `sudoku_creator.cpp` script
+- `sudoku_solutions.txt`: in this txt file **ALL** valid sudokus are saved from the `sudoku_creator.cpp` script

+---

+### Run Creator and Solver Bash Script

-The `run_creator_solver.sh` script runs both the generator and solver, but each bash script (generator, solver) can be run independently if wanted.
+The `run_creator_solver.sh` script compiles and runs both the generator and solver.cpp files, but each .cpp file (generator, solver) can be run independently if wanted (therefore are the additional bash scripts for the generator and solver).
 The `run_creator_solver.sh` bash script automates the compilation and execution of the two C++ programs: a Sudoku creator and a Sudoku solver.
 The script is divided into two main sections, one for the Sudoku creator and the other for the Sudoku solver.

 #### Usage for the `run_creator_solver.sh`:
-- The script provides usage instructions if the number of arguments is incorrect (it takes a [<sudokuNumber>] and [<numbersToRemove>] argument)
+- The script provides usage instructions if the number of arguments is incorrect (it takes a `<sudokuNumber>` (which is the number of the sudoku which should be taken) and `<numbersToRemove>` (number of fields which are replaced with default values) argument, each with different defaut values so both arguments are optional)
-- The script also performs validation checks on provided arguments, such as ensuring the Sudoku number is within a valid range (between 1 and the max number of sudokus in the `sudoku_solutions.txt`) and the number of fields to remove is between 2 and 81.
+- The script also performs validation checks on provided arguments, such as ensuring the Sudoku number is within a valid range (between 1 and the max number of sudokus in the `sudoku_solutions.txt` file) and the number of fields to remove is between 2 and 81.

-Of coures the `run_sudoku_creator.sh` and `run_sudoku_solver.sh` scripts provide the same functionality.
+**Of coures the `run_sudoku_creator.sh` and `run_sudoku_solver.sh` scripts provide the same functionality.
+If you run them separately make sure to be in the correct folder (cd into sudoku_creator for the `run_sudoku_creator.sh` file and cd into sudoku_solver for the `run_sudoku_solver.sh` file)**

+---

 ## Sudoku Generator